Begotten (film): Cinematic style

 Before and during Begottens shooting, Merhige experimented with different types of film.
 In one experiment, he ran an unexposed negative against sandpaper to scratch its surface before shooting on the damaged reel, and in another Merhige modified the film emulsion and frame rate to create a staggered time and motion effect.
 Footage was deliberately shot overexposed, to reduce the details of the image.
 (Note: Merhige said "I was overexposing things on purpose, knowing I would underexpose things later...
 Though I didn't know how I was going to underexpose them."
 In a 2021 retrospective for Film International, Ted Knighton wrote that Merhige also increased the contrast of the film, rendering places and characters as "ghostly silhouettes and abstractions".)
 Unsatisfied with the results, Merhige decided on an optical printer for further processing.
 He was unable to find an optical printer priced within his budget, so he built one himself.
 The printer was constructed in eight months (Note: Attributed to multiple references:) with spare parts from camera stores and special effects houses where he had worked.
 Merhige had worked as a special effects designer for various companies, including a Disney television series that involved the animation technique of rotoscoping.
 This experience gave him the technical knowledge needed to handle the film's post-production and visual effects on his own.

 The post-production process was time-consuming, with each minute of footage generated by the optical printer taking between eight and ten hours to complete.
 Each frame of raw footage was fed into the optical printer and projected onto an unused film negative; multiple photographic filters, including color and neutral-density filters, were used to alter the image.
 Developing the Kodak Plus-X film stock presented a significant challenge.
 Unprocessed reels required a dust-free environment as the Kodak film stock is notorious for its fragility; each reel was handled with protective gloves to avoid unintended imperfections.
 Three months of extensive tests were implemented during photographic processing.
 When a test shot was sent to the laboratory for processing, minuscule calibration errors sometimes ruined the shot and the process had to be restarted.
 Merhige asked that laboratories adjust their usual development procedures to his custom specifications, but was repeatedly turned away.
-Eventually, he found Fred Schrecka's Kin-O-Lux Labs.
+Eventually, he found Fred Schreck's Kin-O-Lux Labs.
 (Note: No relation to famed German actor Max Schreck, the subject of Merhige's later film Shadow of the Vampire.)
 Merhige began a friendship with Schreck who taught him to hand-develop his footage.